Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Preliminaries

-\mysubsection{Neural Network Verification.} Following common practice, we formulate DNN verification as a satisfiability query.
-Let $f:\mathbb{R}^n\to\mathbb{R}^m$ be a neural network, $X\subseteq\mathbb{R}^n$ be an input domain, and $\phi$ a property over outputs that encodes an \emph{undesirable} behavior (e.g., a violation of a safety constraint).
+\mysubsection{Neural Network Verification.} We formulate DNN verification as a satisfiability problem.
+Let $f:\mathbb{R}^n\to\mathbb{R}^m$ be a neural network, $X\subseteq\mathbb{R}^n$ an input domain, and $\phi$ a property over outputs that encodes an \emph{undesirable} behavior (e.g., a violation of a safety constraint).
 The verification problem is to determine whether there exists $x\in X$ such that $\phi\!\big(f(x)\big)$ holds.
-If such an $x$ exists, the network exhibits the undesirable behavior, and the query is said to be satisfiable (\textsc{SAT}); otherwise, the network is safe with respect to $\phi$, and the query is unsatisfiable (\textsc{UNSAT})~\cite{CaKoDaKoKaAmRe22}.
+If so, the network exhibits the undesirable behavior, and the query is said to be satisfiable (\textsc{SAT}); otherwise, the network is safe with respect to $\phi$, and the query is unsatisfiable (\textsc{UNSAT})~\cite{CaKoDaKoKaAmRe22}.